Quebec - Data Protection Overview

 Canada's Anti-Spam Legislation, SC 2010 c 23 ('CASL') also regulates commercial marketing activities.

-The focus of this summary will be on the Quebec Private Sector Act and the Quebec Access Act, with limited information on PIPEDA and the CASL.
-Click here for further information on PIPEDA and the CASL.
+The focus of this Guidance Note will be on the Quebec Private Sector Act and the Quebec Access Act, with limited information on PIPEDA and the CASL.

 - Biometrics: Principles and Legal Duties of Organizations;